Razvan48/MineSweeper-in-Python/README.md

 **Controls:** <br/>

 &emsp; Left-Click for pressing any button (back, reset and quit buttons) and for revealing a square. <br/>
-&emsp; Right-Click for placing a flag on a square (or for undoing this action if the flag has already been placed). <br/>
+&emsp; Right-Click for placing a flag on a square (or for undoing this action if the flag has already been placed on the current square). <br/>
+&emsp; Quit button closes the game. <br/>
+&emsp; Back button undoes the last move if it resulted in a lost game. <br/>
+&emsp; Reset button starts a new game. <br/>